Spanish American War Website Banner

 General:

 The following article appeared in Tama, Iowa newspaper, dated June 2, 1898, the day the 49th Iowa Volunteer Infantry left for service.
-Almost all of the men in the 49th Iowa had came from the northeast fourth of the state.
+Almost all of the men in the 49th Iowa had come from the northeast fourth of the state.
 The unit was mustered into service at Des Moines on June 2, 1898.
 For a while, it appeared as though the 49th was not going to be accepted into the federal service since Iowa's quota was only three regiments and the 49th had the junior colonel among the four regiments that were raised (the others being the 50th, 51st, and 52nd Iowa Volunteer Infantry regiments).
 However, according to the 49th's published history, the unit was so well trained and had such a good appearance that they accepted anyhow.
 At the time they were mustered into the federal service, the unit consisted of 50 officers and 780 men.

 Contributor Judy Landauer's grandfather, Arthur Leon Bruner, served in the 49th Regiment Iowa Volunteers during this war.
 He played cornet in the regimental band.